howaboutwe/ruby-style-guide/README.md

   counterparts are typically one.
 So log_in and set_up are method names, while login and setup are variable names.

+* Never use the object's type as a variable name (e.g `hash` or `h`).
+  There is almost certainly a better, more descriptive name.

 * The names of predicate methods (methods that return a boolean value) should end in a question mark.
   (i.e. `Array#empty?`).